 As Corporate Account Executive at NetSuite, Donner helps clients with their software suite - the leading cloud ERP for manufacturers wanting a complete business solution.
 NetSuite's comprehensive functionality, which includes financials, CRM, HCM and e-commerce capabilities, provides manufacturers with the software needed to run a modern business.
 Over 40,000 organizations around the world use NetSuite to scale their businesses cost-effectively and to support global growth, by streamlining processes, providing real-time visibility across the organization, enabling anytime anywhere access to critical business data, and reducing IT costs.

-Jay is a seasoned executive with experience in operations, finance, marketing, and overall business process improvement.
-He has been CFO for both inside public and private entities and has had strong distribution and service industry exposure over two decades.
-He held P&L responsibility inside a Fortune 500 Company, driving double digit growth and operating profit for a business unit with retail, web and direct sales model, and he has a proven track record in driving collaborative cross functional changes to significantly increase revenue and profit.
+Jay is a seasoned executive with experience in operations, finance, marketing and overall business process improvement.
+He has held strategic roles inside public, private and start-up entities focused on manufacturing, distribution and service businesses over three decades.
+This included P&L responsibility inside a Fortune 500 Company, driving double digit growth and operating profit for a $300 million business unit with retail, web and direct sales.
+He has a proven track record in driving collaborative cross functional change to significantly increase revenue and profits.
+Currently, Jay is the CFO at TSC Miami, a manufacturer and distributor of apparel and hard goods to retailers and e-tailers world-wide.

 John Head, VP Enterprise Sales and Global Channels, Host Analytics